ricardodeazambuja/protoface/README.md

 - **📱 Responsive Design**: Optimized layout for both desktop and mobile/vertical screens.
 - **📲 Installable PWA**: Install as a native-like app on desktop and mobile with offline support.

-> ⚠️ **iOS Note**: Neural TTS (Piper) may have memory limitations on older iOS devices.
-If you experience crashes, try using the Native TTS option instead.

 ## 🚀 Quick Start

 ### Prerequisites